sdem88/FLUJO-AI-Platform-v2/README.md

-UPDATE 03/04/25 - Feature complete for preview.
-Double checking all structures and documentations.
-Preparing final tests.
-We're almost there :)
-UPDATE 03/05/25 - I am still refining the last things, and I will probably release this weekend
+----- I am still refining the last things, and I will probably release this weekend as a alpha -----